-PCard usage will be monitored, and Agency audits may be performed at any time to ensure activities comply with PCard Program and State of Iowa requirements.
+PCard usage will be monitored and agency audits may be performed at anytime to ensure activities comply with PCard Program and State of Iowa requirements.

-Compliance violations include but are not limited to: unauthorized use, personal expenses, prohibited purchases, split transactions, insufficient documentation, incomplete/inaccurate records, consistently unmet reconciliation deadlines, or failure to follow the Code of Iowa, Iowa Administrative Code (IAC), and DAS policies and procedures.
+Compliance violations include, but are not limited to: unauthorized use, personal expenses, prohibited purchases, split transactions, insufficient documentation, incomplete/inaccurate records, consistently unmet reconciliation deadlines, or failure to adhere to the Code of Iowa, Iowa Administrative Code (IAC), and DAS policies and procedures.